kashmir96/osoappliance/content/directory/appliance-repair-technicians/b-c-electrical.md

 categories: ["New Zealand"]
 tags: ["Queenstown"]
 author: Curtis
 cover:
- image: /img/directory-images/new-appliances,-installation,-appliance-repair-technician/b+c-electrical.webp
+ image: /img/laundryappliance/345.webp
- alt: 'Logo for B+C Electrical the New Zealand from Queenstown'
+ alt: 'NewZealand from bcelectrical'
 ---

 # B+C Electrical is an New Appliances, Installation, Appliance Repair Technician Company operating in Queenstown, New Zealand.